Stopping the Unconstitutional Wage Tax...

 1. That gain which proceeds from labor, business or property of any kind; the produce of a farm; the rent of houses; the proceeds of professional business; the profits of commerce or of occupation; the interest of money or stock in funds. [...]

 Notice: The gain which proceeds from labor... the profits of commerce or of occupation... the interest of money... the gain of private persons.
 Notice what is not here; yet.
-No mention of wages or salary, both connected to labor.
+No mention of wages or salary, both are also connected to labor.

 3. The gain which proceeds from labor, business, property, or capital of any kind, as the produce of a farm, the rent of houses, the proceeds of a professional business, the profits of commerce or of occupation, or the interest of money or stocks in funds, etc.;[...]